gitter-badger/maas-analytics-android-sdk/README.md

         /* Other code */

-        //Requires a context and event name
+        //Requires a context and event name.
 	     PwAnalyticsModule.addEvent(this, "Featured Page View");

         /* Other code */